mit-han-lab/llm-awq/tinychat/README.md

     --model_path /PATH/TO/LLAMA2/llama-2-7b-chat \
     --precision W16A16
 ```
-You can also try using flash-attention along with chunk prefill.
-Use the following three arguments when running demo: ```bash
+You can now try using FlashAttention along with chunk prefilling.
+Use the following two arguments when running demo: ```bash
---flash --chunk_prefill```.
+--flash --chunk_prefilling```.

 The above command works well for most cloud and desktop GPUs, since their CPU and GPU memory space are separated.
 However, for edge GPUs with shared host and device memory, in order to run larger models (e.g. LLaMA-2-70B on 64GB Orin), it is necessary to break down the pretrained checkpoints into small pieces: